vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 When the root `tanzu` command is executed it gathers the plugin descriptors from the catalog for all the installed plugins and builds cobra commands for each one.

-When this plugin specific commands are invoked, Core CLI simply executes the plugin binary for the associated plugins and passes along stdout/in/err and any environment variables.
+When these plugin-specific commands are invoked, Core CLI simply executes the plugin binary for the associated plugins and passes along stdout/in/err and any environment variables.

 ## Versioning